angular-schule/website-articles/blog/2025-05-angular20/README.md

 The data is loaded asynchronously using a loader and provided via signals.

 A few weeks ago, another variant of the Resource was introduced: `httpResource`.
-It uses Angular’s `HttpClient` under the hood to perform an HTTP request directly.
+It uses Angular's `HttpClient` under the hood to perform an HTTP request directly.
 You no longer need to write the request yourself - the resource handles it for you.

 ```ts